learn-co-curriculum/python-p4-flask-application-structure/README.md

 configuration in sight.
 We also still have access to these Flask tools as written, because `flask run` and `flask shell` look for `app.py` by default!

-> **Note: We don't use the Flask shell often in this curriculum because of the
-> dependencies we introduce throughout Phase 4- `ipdb` scripts provide us a bit
-> more flexibility in most of our use cases.
-We will discuss the Flask shell and
-> its benefits a bit later on in this module, and we encourage you to dig deeper
-> to see if it will be a valuable tool for you in your own development.**

 ***

 ## Conclusion